josephbieselin/PPM/README.md

 # PPM (hardware files)

-To see the hardware schematic designs, you'll need to download the WebPACK version of the Xilinx ISE v 14.7 This is a very large piece of software if you do not already have it installed for work with the Xilinx FPGAs.
+To see the hardware schematic designs, you'll need to download the WebPACK version of the Xilinx ISE v 14.7 The hardware schematics are converted to HDL files which is required to actually program a design onto the FPGA.
+This is a very large piece of software if you do not already have it installed for work with the Xilinx FPGAs.